apache/stanbol/indexing/dbpedia/README.md

 RDF files from the "indexing/resources/rdfData" or - typically the better option - rename the "rdfData" folder after the initial run.

-It is also safe to
+It is also safe to:

-* cancel the indexing process after the initialisation has competed (as soon as the log says that the indexing has started).
+* cancel the indexing process after the initialization has completed (as soon as the log says that the indexing has started).

 * load additional RDF dumps by putting additional RDF files to the "rdfData" directory.
 This files will be added to the others on the next start of the indexing tool.

 ### (3) Entity Scores